 Business Development Manager

 Responsible for maintaining the growth of a business and taking care of clients’ needs and accounts.

-Project Manager or Co-ordinator
+Business Manager or Business Co-ordinator

 Co-ordinate and manage the development and the implementation of projects.